Damadimo/Altera_Home_Assesment/README.md

 # Mini DevTools Recorder

 A small Chrome extension that records browser actions and replays them either directly in a tab or via a Playwright script.

-I built it to satisfy (and go a bit beyond) the assignment:

-Record actions on Chrome and download a trace.
 The extension currently supports clicking, typing and scrolling actions.

-Replay that trace programmatically.

 ## Quick Start